dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_somatic/overview-CNV_somatic.rst

 The major steps of the ASCAT algorithm:

-1. Prepare High Throughput Sequencing (HTS)
+1. Calculate allele counts and allele fractions

 - runs `allelecounter.exe` to collect allele counts at specific loci for normal and tumor samples.
 - obtains B-allele Fraction (BAF) and LogR from the raw allele counts